Home

 MOON CIRCLE

 The purpose of the Moon Circle is to help re-establish and honor the role of the feminine in the modern world.
 The basic idea is to introduce to the 21st Century some of the positive aspects of the traditional moon lodge.
 I think there are relevant aspects that translate into our modern day world.
-The Healing Path Magazine, www.healingpath.com, features a series of articles that explain the different aspects of the evolution of women from puberty-through-the-Crone's Crowning.

 Now is the time for the Divine Feminine to come into balance in order to usher in the Age of Aquarius.
 The Moon Circle provides a space for women to connect to support the growth of other women.
 Each Moon Link will consist of a Wise Blood Woman, a menopausal woman, a childbearing age woman and an adolescent girl.
-The Moon Links come together naturally as women share experiences that reveal the things that they have in common during the full moon and new moon gatherings.

 HISTORY